 8. What Else Do I Need to Know About the ACT and SAT?

 We have discussed the sections of the SAT and ACT exams and have covered the similarities and differences between them.
-Now it is time to look at the tests in general.
-Both the SAT and ACT start with an introduction and end with optional essays, but the section progressions in their middles are different.
+Now let’s look at the tests in general and the content and structure of the SAT and ACT tests to understand their similarities and differences.

 Next, let’s take a look at the SAT and ACT scoring, scheduling, and costs.